-Prior to 2007, the Company pursued a strategy of combining brewery ownership with production arrangements at breweries owned by third parties.
-The brewing services arrangements with breweries owned by others have historically allowed the Company to utilize excess capacity, providing the Company flexibility, as well as cost advantages over its competitors, while maintaining full control over the brewing process for the Company's beers.
-In June 2008 the Company acquired substantially all of the assets of the Pennsylvania Brewery from Diageo.
-As a result, from 2007 to 2010, the volume of core brands brewed at Company-owned breweries increased from approximately 35% to over 95%.
-The Company expects to brew over 95% of its core brands in 2011 at Company-owned breweries.
-The Company believes that it can expand brewing capacity at the Pennsylvania Brewery with significant capital investment.
+Prior to 2008, the Company pursued a production strategy that combined the capacity at its brewery Cincinnati, Ohio, acquired in 1997, with significant production arrangements at breweries owned by third parties.
+The brewing services arrangements with breweries owned by others allowed the Company to utilize excess capacity, providing the Company flexibility, as well as cost advantages over its competitors, while maintaining full control over the brewing process for the Company's beers.
+In June 2008 the Company acquired substantially all of the assets of the Pennsylvania Brewery from Diageo North America, Inc. As a result, from 2007 to 2011, the volume of core brands brewed at Company-owned breweries increased from approximately 35% to virtually all of its volume.